linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 Resolution:

-- Delete the LKE cluster with Application Platform for LKE enabled and create a new cluster with Application Platform for LKE enabled
+- Delete the LKE cluster with App Platform for LKE enabled and create a new cluster with App Platform for LKE enabled